Sberbank: 2024

 In July 2024, Russian FIT LLC, the developer of the PayQR contactless payment service, filed a lawsuit against Sberbank in the Moscow Arbitration Court.
 The plaintiff alleges that Sberbank has violated its exclusive rights to the PayQR design elements.
 Sberbank uses its own SberPay QR service.
-The amount of the claim is 2.9 billion rubles (about $333 million).
-The hearing is scheduled for November 2024.
+The amount of the claim is 2.9 billion roubles (approximately $333 million).
+The hearing was scheduled for November 2024.

 In July 2024, Sberbank began paying "record" dividends for 2023.
-One share is worth 33.3 rubles, and the total amount will be 752 billion rubles ($8.5 billion).
-Half of it will be allocated to the state, and the other half will be distributed among the 1.8 million private shareholders.
+One share was worth 33.3 roubles, and the total amount was 752 billion roubles ($8.5 billion).
+Half of this was allocated to the state, and the other half was distributed among the 1.8 million private shareholders.

-On 16 August, Sberbank disclosed for the first time in three years the amount spent on remuneration of top management and key executives.
-In total, they were paid 28 billion rubles (over $300 million) for 2023.
-This amount is distributed among approximately 650 employees.
+On 16 August, Sberbank disclosed, for the first time in three years, the amount spent on remuneration of top management and key executives.
+In total, they were paid 28 billion roubles (over $300 million) for 2023.
+This amount was distributed among approximately 650 employees.

-2025
+2025–2026

-In February 2025, Sberbank planned a collaboration with Chinese researchers on AI projects following the development of DeepSeek's cost-effective AI model.
-The bank aims for joint research initiatives with China, involving their own scientists.
+In February 2025, Sberbank planned to collaborate with Chinese researchers on AI projects, following the development of DeepSeek's cost‑effective AI model.
+The bank aimed to engage in joint research initiatives with China, involving its own scientists.

+In July 2026, Sberbank announced it would stop servicing foreign-currency and multicurrency Visa and Mastercard bank cards starting 1 September 2026.
+Sberbank's foreign-currency/multicurrency cards had previously ceased working for hotel bookings or purchases outside of Russia in 2022, after international sanctions were issued following the Russian invasion of Ukraine.